With the COVID-19 pandemic upending the food-service industry, new models for operating restaurants are gaining ground.

 There are many questions and considerations for restaurateurs to keep in mind if they’re considering incorporating ghost kitchens into their operations.

-Consider the restaurant’s objectives: Are you looking to close your brick-and-mortar space to do only delivery and takeout in lieu of onsite dining, add delivery that you don’t do now, or expand delivery and takeout to new geographies?
+Consider the restaurant’s objectives: Are you looking to close your brick-and-mortar space to do only delivery and takeout in lieu of onsite dining, add delivery that you don’t do now, or expand delivery and increase your takeaway sales?
 How soon do you want the ghost kitchen to be operational?
 The answers will help restaurateurs determine their goals and ask the right questions of potential operator-partners.

 Take into account your existing infrastructure: How effectively are your current restaurant point-of-sale and kitchen display systems serving the business — especially when it comes to takeout and delivery?
 A restaurant’s technology and payment solutions must be integrated with an effective online-ordering infrastructure to support a ghost-kitchen concept.